-In another instance, I was travelling from Aizwal to Agartala, somewhere in Assam border I stopped to have food at a small eatery.
-It was raining heavily and it was completely off road ride.
+In another instance, I was traveling from Aizwal to Agartala, somewhere in Assam border I stopped to have food at a small eatery.
+It was raining heavily and it was completely off-road ride.
 Before that, I fell down nearly 12 times in the slush and my bullet was in bad state.
 I was very tired and very hungry.
 I couldn’t speak a word.

 I sat on a bench an ordered to serve something to eat.
-I had a double egg omlette and a local bhat (Rice with dal) 2 plates.
+I had a double egg omelet and a local boat (Rice with dal) 2 plates.
 He asked details of my ride and I explained him.
-Then when I asked him for the bill, he said “One plate bhat and 1 omellete is free from my side, you just pay me 20 rupees”.
-He added, “You are out on a good cause”.
-Also he was apologizing me for charging Rs.
+Then when I asked him for the bill, he said: “One plate bhat and 1 omellete is free from my side, you just pay me 20 rupees”.
+He added, “You are out for a good cause”.
+Also, he was apologizing me for charging Rs.
 20. He said in Hindi, “सर जी हम गरीब हैं, बरना एक पैसा भी नहीं लेते” (Sir, I am a poor man, else I would not have taken a pie from you).
 I thought of paying him Rs.
 100 but I didn’t want to hurt his self-respect.
-Similarly I have many more experiences which I cannot even imagine.
+Similarly, I have many more experiences which I cannot even imagine.
 This Ride has made me a more responsible citizen towards my lovely country and society.

 Q. Now the last question.
-If you ever get married once again, will you trust a divorcee woman?
+If you ever get married once again, will you trust a divorced woman?

 A. With my bitter experience, I will never get married again.
-There is no point in trusting a divorcee woman.
+There is no point in trusting a divorced woman.